-CoC funds may be used to provide replacement YHDP projects with tenant-based rental assistance for a youth to reside with a family.
+(viii) Shared Housing, A model of housing assistance where tenant-based rental assistance is provided for a youth to reside with a family member or an unrelated person.
 All CoC requirements that apply to rental assistance would apply to rental assistance provided in shared housing.
+Under this NOFO "immediate family member" is defined to mean parents, grandparents, siblings, and legal guardians.
 These requirements include the following:

-- (cc)There must be a rental assistance agreement between the recipient or the subrecipient and the owner; - (dd) The housing meets CoC housing quality standards, or habitability standards if permitted under this NOFO; - (ee) The rental assistance is provided in accordance with applicable written standards;
+(aa)There must be a rental assistance agreement between the recipient or the subrecipient and the owner;

+(bb) The housing meets CoC housing quality standards, or habitability standards if permitted under this NOFO;

+(cc) The rental assistance is provided in accordance with applicable written standards;

-- (ff) Rental assistance is not provided to a program participant who is receiving project-based rental assistance or operating assistance, through other public sources; and - (gg) The shared housing must meet the rent reasonableness standards.
+(dd) Rental assistance is not provided to a program participant who is receiving project-based rental assistance or operating assistance, through other public sources;